top of page

 Your Kidneys

 The kidneys filter out toxins, waste, and blood sugar.
 Diabetes, caused by excess sugar, causes kidney damage.
-If the kidneys are not functioning properly, it can lead to end-stage kidney (renal) failure, requiring dialysis.
+If the kidneys are not functioning correctly, it can lead to end-stage kidney (renal) failure, requiring dialysis.

 Your Sexual Health